-- Whenever there are significant changes to a production environment, that’s a good time to run another DR test, regardless of the default testing schedule.
+- Whenever there are significant changes to a production environment, it’s a good time to run another disaster recovery test, regardless of the default testing schedule.

-Today’s best BC/DR solutions test your backups automatically to ensure they can be booted.
+Today’s best BC/DR solutions not only create backups automatically but also test them to ensure they can be booted.
 This is typically referred to as backup verification or validation.
-It’s an automated process that actively monitors each new backup and notifies administrators that the backup was successfully completed and tested (or not).
+It’s an automated process that actively monitors each new backup and notifies IT team members whether the backup was successfully completed and tested or not.

-In the event that problems occur, the system automatically alerts admins, so they can resolve the issue immediately.
-Some systems, such as the Datto SIRIS, offer customized control over this automation, allowing you to define how the backup should be tested.
+The most important benefit of automated testing is that, in the event that problems occur, the system automatically alerts administrators so they can resolve the issue immediately.
+Some systems offer customized control over this automation, allowing you to define how the backup should be tested.
 For example, you can add your own scripts to make the verification more intensive or remove values that are causing false positives.

-We mentioned above how traditional backup systems are notorious for data corruption, due to problems in the backup chain.
-Newer solutions like the Datto SIRIS and ALTO solve this problem by eliminating dependence on the backup chain entirely.
-Datto’s Inverse Chain Technology stores each new snapshot in a fully constructed state, resulting in more resilient backups and eliminating the need to wait for incrementals to be reconstructed.
+Traditional backup systems are notorious for data corruption due to problems in the backup chain, but newer solutions solve this problem by eliminating dependence on the backup chain entirely.
+For example, Inverse Chain Technologystores each new snapshot in a fully constructed state, resulting in more resilient backups and eliminating the need to wait for incrementals to be reconstructed.